Mechanical / Digital Door Locks (532)

 Add to Compare

-Deadlocking can be controlled by a sliding snib on the forend of the lock case When the snib is in its up position, the door will deadlock when closed and can only be opened by a key or by the thumbturn When the snib is in its down position, the bolt is locked inside the lock case
+Deadlocking can be controlled by a sliding snib on the forend of the lock case When the snib is in its up position, the door will deadlock when closed and can only be opened by a key or by the thumbturn When the snib is in its down position, the door can be opened by the handles as well Fire resistance

 Add to Compare